perzibel/pacman-heutristic-search/README.md

 # pacman-heutristic-search
-this is the pacman game with a hueristic option to solve the game on auto.
+This is the pacman game with a hueristic option to solve the game on auto.

 # start
-to start the game make sure you have python 3.6 and above then simply input the command
+To start the game make sure you have python 3.6 and above then simply input the command

 python pacman.py

-from the cmd at the pacman-hueristic-search folder.
+From the cmd at the pacman-hueristic-search folder.

 # use hueristic functions

-to use the hueristic function enter the following connamd: python pacman.py -p ReflexAgent
+To use the hueristic function enter the following connamd: python pacman.py -p ReflexAgent

-the reflex agent will get into action and solve the game using a hueristic function.
+The reflex agent will get into action and solve the game using a hueristic function.

 # settings
-setting the gournd, framerate and number of time the game runs.
+Setting the gournds, framerate and number of time the game runs.

 -l --> will set the ground.